SMAC-Group/course_intro_ds/slides/chapter3_01.md

 Notes: When you define a function you give a name to a set of actions you want the computer to perform.
 When you **call** a function you are telling the computer to run (or execute) that set of actions.
 ---

-Let's define a function that return the result of the addition of two numbers.
+Let's define a function that returns the result of the addition of two numbers.

 ```r
 add = function(x, y){